lmaurits/BEASTling/docs/config.rst

 i.e. they are divided into *sections*, which are indicated by names enclosed in square brackets (in the above, the section names are ``section1``, ``section2``, etc.), and each section consists of some number of *parameters* and assigned *values*.
 Each line of each section corresponds to assigning one value to one parameter, the the parameter name on the left of the equals sign and the value on the right.

 BEASTling configuration files can range from very simple (the only section which is compulsory is one or more ``model`` sections) to relatively complicated - although in all cases they are vastly simpler than any BEAST XML file.
-If you provide minimal configuration information, "sensible defaults" will be used for all settings.  *It is your responsibility to know what the defaults are and to make sure that they truly are sensible for you rapplication*.
+If you provide minimal configuration information, "sensible defaults" will be used for all settings.

+*It is your responsibility to know what the defaults are and to make sure that they truly are sensible for your application*.

 The recognised config file sections are as follows: